IBM/aspera-cli/README.md

 will effectively push files to the related server from the agent node.

 `ascli` standardizes on the use of a [*transfer-spec*](#transferspec) instead of *native* `ascp` options to provide parameters for a transfer session, as a common method for those three Transfer Agents.

+Specific options for agents are provided with option `transfer_info`, cumulatively.

 #### <a id="agt_direct"></a>Direct